hkdeven/Be-Constructive/README.md

 # CONSTRUCTIVE | empowered creativity  ![logo](http://s32.postimg.org/rs2i3yxfp/php_R89d_YEAM.jpg)

 Specifically designed for developers, ***CONSTRUCTIVE*** is a fully-responsive web application of the most influential and active designers and their creations.
 Need inspiration for your project?
 Be inspired, be ***CONSTRUCTIVE***.

+Because of the offline nature of this application, we regret that we cannot yet provide a live demo.
+However, you are welcome to use the source code provided and setup instructions below to run your own version of this dynamic application.

 ## THE PROBLEM
 >The US accounts for 25% of the world's prison population, spending between $60-70k on each prisoner annually (5x more than higher education).
 After one year from release, 75% are unemployed and over 60% will return to prison.
 [The Last Mile](http://thelastmile.org/) is an organization that has been providing computer programming skills to inmates for the last five years.
 The recidivism rate for their students is 0%.
 Not one former inmate has returned to jail upon release.